rmukh/spherical_ridgelets/README.md

     ./sphridg -i my_dmri.nrrd -ridg ridgelets_coefficients.nrrd

-# Notes on ODF and maximum directions
+# Notes on ODF and its directions
-Output file for *-omd* has a shape of input dMRI file and each voxel contains ODF directions and ODF value in that directions organized as (x y z odf_value)
+Output file for *-omd* has a shape of input dMRI file and each voxel contains ODF directions and ODF values in that directions organized as (x y z odf_value) for each direction.
+Now maximum number of directions fixed to 6.

 # Important notes
 For now, this software supports NRRD file formats only (.nrrd, .nhdr) both for input and output.
 To build this project you should have *CMake* and *git* installed.
 The repository contains *Visual Studio 2017* project files for current development purposes.
 Currently *gcc* compiler adequately supported.
 Possibly *clang* works fine, but have not been tested yet.
 This package was tested on *Linux* only! *MacOS* and *Windows* compatibility is not guaranteed for now.
 When saving **ODF values** you may experience problems with that if you don't have enough **RAM memory** and saving operation might **fail**.